Blaine Harrison

 Blaine Harrison (born Stephen Blaine Harrison on 23 May 1985) is an English musician and songwriter best known as the lead vocalist of the indie rock band Mystery Jets.

 Early life

 Harrison started playing instruments as a child.
 He experimented with drumming at the age of eight, as well as guitar and piano later on.
 In his early teens, he listened to progressive rock instead of the commercial garage music preferred by his peers.
 His father, Henry William Cope Harrison, is a former architect and designer.
-Blaine Harrison's mother, Helen Harrison, is a former math teacher and lives in the southwest of France.
+Blaine Harrison's mother, Helen Harrison, is a former maths teacher and lives in the southwest of France.
 He also has a sister Dymphna Harrison, a designer.

 Harrison cites his inability to speak French during the years he spent in France as an important influence on his creativity: "At the time I found it quite difficult being so out of the loop, but looking back, it was the best thing that ever happened to me.
 It taught me to use my imagination.
 I made music because I couldn't speak the language.